Exim (EXIM) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Exim Historical Price

-According to the latest data gathered on Exim live price page, the current price of Exim is 0.097731USD.
+According to the latest data gathered on Exim live price page, the current price of Exim is 0.097345USD.
 The circulating supply of Exim(EXIM) is

 In the past 24 hours, Exim has shown a price movement of